movestore/Y2Y_road_interaction/README.md

 The GRIP documentation explains that the dataset is for 'global environmental and biodiversity modelling projects.
 The dataset is not suitable for navigation.'

 #### Intersection attributes
 The following attributes describing road intesections are added to the output dataset and summarized in the output file road_crossings_table.csv.

-See details in Table `GRIP4_AttributeDescription.xlsx` at [https://zenodo.org/record/6420961#.Ymft39PP2Um](https://zenodo.org/record/6420961#.Ymft39PP2Um) and the related [publication](https://doi.org/10.1088/1748-9326/aabd42).
+One group of attributes comes from your tracking data (those that are included in the output .rds file and passed on to subsequent Apps).

+A second group of attributes is specific to the road intersection analysis regardless of input data, including

+`location.long`: longitude of intersection location

+`location.lat`: latitude of intersection location

+`timestamp.near`: timestamp of closest location of the same animal to the intersection (with random seconds added for uniqueness of timestamp)

+`long.near`: longitude of closest location of the same animal to the intersection

+`lat.near`: latitude of closest location of the same animal to the intersection

+`species`: species of animal of the intersection

+`sensor`: sensor used to collect locations of animal of the intersection

 `roadID`: random ID for road

 `animalID`: individual.local.identifier of the animal crossing the road

+A third group of attributes comes from the roads data source used in the analysis.
+If you use the default GRIP dataset, this will include the attributes listed below.
+See details in Table `GRIP4_AttributeDescription.xlsx` at [https://zenodo.org/record/6420961#.Ymft39PP2Um](https://zenodo.org/record/6420961#.Ymft39PP2Um) and the related [publication](https://doi.org/10.1088/1748-9326/aabd42).

 `GP_RTP`: road type (1 = highways, 2 = primary roads, 3 = secondary roads, 4 = tertiary roads, 5 = local roads, 0 = unspecified)